naomis-archive/beccalia-development-blog/content/blog/origins/planning-complete.md

 description: "The initial planning stage is finally over"
 ---

 It's taken us much longer than we had originally anticipated, but we've finally completed the initial planning stage for Origins!
-This means we've mapped out the storyline, characters, enemies, skills, items, locations, and quests.
+This means we've mapped out the story line, characters, enemies, skills, items, locations, and quests.
 It's a lot of information in a lot of tables, but our hope is that this streamlines the development process significantly - and results in a cleaner and tighter game build.

 Of course, there's still much planning which will be done on the fly (for example, we haven't planned any side quests as those will be added throughout the build process).
 However, the bulk of the information is now at least *on paper*, so to speak.
 These notes are, of course, available to sponsors on our development site - so if you haven't sponsored us yet, this is a good time to do so!